Governance

 Sustainability Committee

 The Sustainability Committee deliberates on the formulation and implementation of various measures to respond to sustainability-related matters.
 The committee identifies, assesses and manages the setting of sustainability-related targets, the state of progress on those targets, and current sustainability-related risks and opportunities.
 The Board of Directors oversees the promotion of business and investment strategies to respond to sustainability-related risks and opportunities.
 (That includes a review of strategies and divestment decisions.)
-In addition, at the executive level, the managers of each company concurrently serving as those in charge of ESG and the managers of headquarters administrative division participate in the Sustainability Committee as core members.
-The committee receives reports on sustainability-related matters from the Sustainability Management Division and those in charge of promoting ESG in each company and headquarters administrative division.
-It then manages and monitors the progress on the various measures and initiatives.
+In addition, the management of each Division Company and administrative division have been designated as ESG Officers.
+ESG Officers are responsible for overseeing the progress of various sustainability-related measures and initiatives, and reporting this progress to the Sustainability Committee.

 |